 - part two - this is a practical objective structured clinical examination (OSCE) which is always held in the UK.

-As well as the test of competence, overseas applicants are required to have achieved level 7.0 of the international English language testing system (IELTS) before starting the NMC registration process.
+As well as the test of competence, overseas applicants are required to have achieved the required level of English language capability before starting the NMC registration process.
 Further details of the full process can be found on the NMC website

 In June 2015, the NMC released an update on progress